By: Marilyn L. Davis

 Actions that Promote Change

-When you entered into the program or called inquiring about help, your attitude and commitment was important.
+When you entered into the program or called inquiring about help, your attitude and commitment were important.
 You probably had a positive attitude—perhaps scared, but willing to make an effort.
 You may even have stated that you would do “anything” to become and stay clean.

 People will not ask you to do anything counterproductive to your recovery; however, they may ask you to do something that you have never tried before.
 They might ask you to: